unknown321/wampy/USAGE.md

 `Show time` adds current time to volume indicator.
 Time updates every 10 seconds, 24 hours format.

+`Disable touchscreen` disables touchscreen on next wampy toggle.
+To temporarily enable touchscreen in wampy while in this mode, set volume to 120 and toggle wampy twice.

 <img src="./images/hagoromo-fix.png" width="50%" alt="time and cover">

 ### Issues

-- `Huge cover art` and `Show time` are NOT applied on application start and have to be toggled off and on from wampy after every boot.
-This happens because of complicated server architecture and hopefully will be fixed one day.
+- `Huge cover art` and `Show time` are NOT applied on application start.
+You need to toggle wampy once for these to apply.

 ## Providing debug information